How to Help Make Halloween Easier for Children with Sensory Issues

 Halloween can be a fun time of year for children.
 They get to dress up, eat candy, and carve pumpkins!
 But for a child with a sensory issue these experiences can be stressful enough to make them feel uncomfortable or unable to participate.

 Here are five tips to help your child have a fun and sensory-friendly Halloween.

-1. Halloween Preview – Talk to your child about what happens on Halloween.
-Explain the process of “trick or treating” including what your child will be doing, noises they might hear, and lights that might flash at them.
+Talk to your child about what happens on Halloween.
+Explain the process of “trick-or-treating” including what your child will be doing, noises they might hear, and lights that might flash at them.
 Perhaps read a book where a character celebrates Halloween.
 If your child knows what to expect for the evening, they’ll be less likely to have a negative reaction.
-Find a video on Youtube or a movie of children trick or treating if possible, to show them what to expect.
+Find a video on YouTube or a movie of children trick-or-treating if possible, to show them what to expect.

-5. Know your child’s limits – For some children, “trick or treating” may simply be too overwhelming.
+For some children, “trick-or-treating” may simply be too overwhelming.
 If it is too much there are other ways to enjoy the festive holiday.
-Instead, host a Halloween party with one or two of your child’s friends, play fun sensory-friendly games, or invite friends and family over and have your child “trick or treat” from room to room in your house.
+Instead, host a Halloween party with one or two of your child’s friends, play fun sensory-friendly games, or invite friends and family over and have your child “trick-or-treat” from room to room in your house.